thanthese/IJustWannaLift/README.md

 *Optional Year 3 adjustment*: Change `training_days` to 3 days/week for lifelong maintenance with less time commitment.

+## Customization

+Click **Settings** at the bottom of the page to customize all parameters:

+- **User Data**: Name, bodyweight, start date
+- **Goal Strength**: Target 1RM for each lift (as bodyweight multiples)
+  - Example: `1.60` means 1.6× your bodyweight
+- **Starting Strength**: Where you begin (as decimal percentage of goal)
+  - Example: `0.60` means you start at 60% of your goal weight
+- **Rep Patterns**: Comma-separated rep pattern for each lift
+  - Example: `5` for flat reps every workout
+  - Example: `5, 6, 5, 7, 5, 6, 5, 8` for an 8-workout DUP cycle
+  - Patterns automatically cycle using modulo arithmetic
+- **Training Schedule**: Check which days you want to train
+- **Plate Inventory**: Comma-separated list of available plates per side
+- **Progression Parameters**: Alpha (curve shape) and deload factor

+All changes are **live-updated** and **automatically saved** to localStorage.
+Invalid values are highlighted in red with error messages.

+### Reset to Defaults

+The "Reset to Defaults" button restores all hardcoded values and sets the start date to today.
+This clears your localStorage and cannot be undone.

 ## Testing

 **[→ Run the test suite](https://thanthese.github.io/IJustWannaLift/test.html)**